MarinnaPereira/marinnapereira/README.md

 👩🏻‍💻 In 2022, I transitioned from being a lawyer to pursuing my passion for technology, and I've been on an inspiring journey of learning and creation ever since

-🎓 So far, I've mastered HTML, CSS, JavaScript, Express, and MongoDB
+🎓 So far, I've mastered HTML, CSS, Sass, JavaScript, React, Express.js, and MongoDB

 🌱 I'm currently diving deeper into TypeScript